-In the course of a career spanning three and a half decades (so far!)
+In the course of a career spanning over four decades (so far!)
 I have seen and conducted litigation in many specialist areas and from almost all perspectives.
 My work as a mediator, assessor and as a judge, and the balance that I have tended to maintain between acting for claimants and defendants, have all helped shape my approach and style in how best to formulate and present the case for my clients and how best to advise them.

 “Pragmatism, realism and an insight into how the other side and the tribunal may view the issues are often much more important ingredients to achieving a successful outcome in my client’s overall interests.”

-I have a skillset which enables me to present or conduct hearings and trials across the civil, criminal and regulatory landscape and at all court levels.
-But I have also been engaged in mediating claims for over 20 years both as advocate and as mediator.
+I have been engaged in mediating claims for over 20 years both as advocate and as mediator.
 And I have learnt that mediation and negotiation are processes which may well serve everyone’s interests.
 Such processes may encourage compromise but compromise does not mean concession withdrawal or defeat by either party.
 The informality of mediation and the opportunity for discussion as well as argument are often effective ways to achieve successful outcomes which are as good, if not better, than those which may result from a trial.

-I believe therefore that both the depth and range of my experience and practice gives me an ability not only to identify and deploy the law and to fight cases at trial where necessary, but also to keep in mind while doing so that the law is just a framework.
-It is possible for barristers to become immersed in the technicality of the law and to overlook the fact that pragmatism, realism and an insight into how the other side and the tribunal may view the issues are often much more important ingredients to achieving a successful outcome in my client’s overall interests.
+I believe therefore that both the depth and range of my experience and practice gives me an ability not only to identify and deploy the law where necessary, but also to keep in mind while doing so that the law is just a framework.
+It is possible for barristers to become immersed in technicality and to overlook the fact that pragmatism, realism and an insight into how the other side and the tribunal may view the issues are often much more important ingredients to achieving a successful outcome.

-James Watson has been consistently recommended in both of the legal directories, Chambers & Partners and the Legal 500, as a leading silk in clinical negligence.
+James has been consistently recommended in both of the legal directories, Chambers & Partners and The Legal 500, as a leading silk in clinical negligence.

 Clients cited by Chambers & Partners note that he “he has an eye for detail and his meticulous preparation and focus really distinguish him from the rest of the crowd” .
 Others laud his “tactical brilliance” which “enables him to handle the most complex of claims with sensitivity.”